 Increasingly difficult choices will need to be made about where we provide support in the future.

-Several routes (see table attached) have been identified by the Council for possible reductions in financial support due to either:
+Several routes (see Information and resources on this page) have been identified by the Council for possible reductions in financial support due to either:

 - Availability or proximity of alternative services;